Jobless Americans to see extra payments as soon as this week

 Florida Governor Ron DeSantis has scrambled to shore up a system set up in 2013 that has been unable to keep up with jobless applications, sparking widespread outrage.
 State officials have known for years about glitches that short-changed recipients but have failed to fix them, a review found last year.

-Democrats in Congress say the Trump administration should do more to help.
-In a letter on Tuesday, 37 Senate Democrats called on the U.S. Department of Labor to provide technical support to states and quickly get them money to cover administrative costs.
+The extra money will be a lifeline to those who get their applications approved, said Florida labor lawyer Cathleen Scott.

+“For my clients, that’s the difference between paying their mortgage and eating,” she said.

-Reporting by Andy Sullivan; Editing by Scott Malone, Leslie Adler and Tom Brown
+Reporting by Andy Sullivan; Additional reporting by Jonnelle Marte in New York; Editing by Scott Malone, Leslie Adler and Tom Brown